 When it comes to building PCs, the mini-ITX form factor is where we've seen the vast majority of innovation in design.
 The small form factor allows for a number of forms for the PC to take, since cases aren't slaved to the long rectangular prism needed to accommodate a full-size ATX board.

 While a mini-ITX build takes a little more patience and experience to do well, the rewards are much higher.
-Having a small, clan build in an interestingly compact package makes you feel good.
+Having a small, clean build in an interestingly compact package makes you feel good.
 Mini-ITX rigs make it easier to take your rig to a BYOC LAN party, or play PC games in the living room (if that's your thing).

 Big PC power really can come in small packages.